 Our research involves the determination of three-dimensional structures of protein molecules to characterize and understand at the atomic level how these molecules function.
-Our interest is focused on two projects, 1) pectate-degrading enzymes, and 2) phosphatidylinositol transfer protein.
+Our primary interest are pectate-degrading enzymes.
+Our main research method for structure determination is X-ray crystallography.

 Warning: main(): Node no longer exists in C:\webroot\wordpress\wp-content\themes\SBS_Theme\single-directory.php on line 73